-Providing women and girls access to well supported and small group educational courses, they become more able to make informed decisions regarding their bodies and lives.
-Educating women about looking after their children's health and their own contraception options, their rights surrounding family law and how to recognise and escape domestic violence.
-As well, our group parenting classes inform women on how best to care for their children's nutritional, emotional and developmental needs.
+Providing women and girls access to information and a well supported and small group educational courses, they become more able to make informed decisions about their lives.
+We educate women about looking after their children's health and their own contraception options, learning money management for economic empowerment and how to recognise and escape domestic violence.
+Group parenting classes inform women on how best to care for their children's nutritional, emotional and developmental needs.

-By providing information and education to women and their families we will break the cycle of poverty and create brighter futures for Cambodian women and girls.
-When equipped with knowledge, women become confident and understand their rights.
+Providing information and education to women and their families, the cycle of poverty can be broken to enable brighter futures for Cambodian women and girls - enabling women's dreams to become a reality.
+When equipped with knowledge, women understanding their rights resulting in new found confidence and empowerment.
 This enables them to know how best to protect and look after themselves and make informed decisions about their own lives, and those of their children.